The 6 Best Lipsticks, According to Byrdie Editors

-Here at Byrdie we love lipstick there's nothing quite like a slick of lipstick to brighten your mood, boost your confidence or work as the perfect accessory to a low-key pair of jeans or LBD.
-I called on the Byrdie editors in L.A. and NYC, as well as the London office to reveal their pick of the best lipsticks.
-Their lipstick soul mate, if you like.
-Keep scrolling to find out which lipsticks made the cut…
+Here at Byrdie, we're always on the hunt for the best lipsticks around.
+Why?
+Well, there's nothing quite like a slick of lipstick to brighten your mood, boost your confidence or work as the perfect accessory to a low-key pair of jeans or an LBD.
+I called on the Byrdie editors in our L.A., NYC and London offices to reveal their pick of the best lipsticks—their lipstick soul mate, if you will.
+Keep scrolling to find out which lipsticks made the cut.

-Nars Velvet Matte Lip Pencil in Cruella (£20): is my favourite.
-Lipstick tends to smear on my lips or look gross because I'm plagued with dry, flakey lips, but this formula looks amazing, lasts forever, and doesn't get that goopy buildup that some lipsticks do.
+Nars Velvet Matte Lip Pencil in Cruella (£20): This is my favourite.
+Lipstick tends to smear on my lips or look gross because I'm plagued with dry, flaky lips, but this formula looks amazing, lasts forever and doesn't get that goopy buildup that some lipsticks do.
 I have one in every purse.

-Origins KissZing Lip Crayon in Pink Charming (£18): I do love a good red, but for everyday purposes this is the best nude I've ever found.
-It's the perfect colour for my lips (there are others in the range if this one doesn't suit yours) and enhances what I have, rather than making me feel on show.
+Origins KissZing Lip Crayon in Pink Charming (£18): I do love a good red, but for everyday purposes, this is the best nude I've ever found.
+It's the perfect colour for my lips (there are others in the range if this one doesn't suit yours), and it enhances what I have rather than making me feel on show.

 Nars Velvet Matte Lip Pencil in Mysterious Red (£20): I can't live without this lipstick—it's matte but doesn't dry out your lips, long-lasting but not difficult to remove come bedtime, and a velvety mix between moody and bright.
 It's a true red, perfect for my cool undertones.
 Plus, the shape of the pencil makes it easy to apply without any mishaps.
 This is my ride-or-die lipstick for life.

 Next up!
 Lip-plumping products that will give everyone a bigger pout.